If you’re a digital manager, the first thing to know is that and tracking project milestones is not for you; it’s for the .

 Management needs to be able to rely on the team, and the team needs accountability, but the milestones aren’t for project managers or senior managers.

-2. Typical milestones are not reporting events, they are signposts to ensure that the team reaches the right goals at the right time.
+2. Typical milestones are signposts to ensure that the team reaches the right goals at the right time.

 Also, milestones are not a good substitute for good project management.
 They are the result of managing projects with foresight, with an eye on reducing risks and managing key dependencies so the project team can work smoothly without bottlenecks.